platformsh/platformsh-docs/docs/src/environments/default-environment.md

 but since all can be completed with the CLI those commands alone are listed.
 Be sure to [install the CLI](../development/cli/_index.md) if you haven't already done so.
 It's assumed you are changing the default branch of your project on Platform.sh from `master` to `main`.
 If using another name for the default branch, update the commands accordingly.

+{{< note >}}

+If you have a domain set for your default environment, remove it before changing the default branch.
+Otherwise you get an error that `default domain must be a valid project domain`.

+{{< /note >}}

 ## Projects without external integrations